 For an order, we define ω as a ratio between provided quantity and minimum required quantity.
+This ratio measures the will to exchange as would do a price but without the need of a currency.
 The dimension of ω depends on qualities exchanges and compare such values would not make any sense when these qualities are different.
 For a cycle formed by several orders where quality offered and required match, we compute an Ω as the product of ω of orders of a cycle.
 Since Ω a dimensionless quantity, compare these values could have a meaning.
-When Ω is lower than 1, the common will to exchange is not sufficient to find an agreement between partners due to minimum quantities required.
+When Ω is lower than 1, the collective will to exchange is not sufficient to find an agreement between partners due to minimum quantities required.
 When Ω is 1 it is easy to find an agreement than match minimum ratio ω required by maximizing the flow of values through the cycle within limits defined by available quantities.
 When Ω is greater than 1 the excess Ω -1 can be shared fairly for the benefit of partners in order to form the exchange.
 This share changes ω to a value $\omega' = \omega \Omega^{-1/n}$ where n is the number of partners so that the product of ω' is 1.
 The value ω' lower than or equal to ω represents a benefit for the corresponding partner.
 The share is fair since the ratio ω'/ω is the same for all partners of the cycle.

 When an owner submits an order, that's because he considers that the value expected is more useful that the one he owns, and ω measures how much this exchange would be useful for him.
 For a given cycle Ω is proportional to any ω of it's orders since Ω is their product.
 In other words Ω is an aggregate common to all partners of the cycle measuring how much the exchange is useful for them, even if usefulness depends on the view point.
 When a common order belongs to several possible exchange cycles, the author of this order can use Ω as the measurement of the usefulness of potential cycles and compare them to choose the best.
-It has be shown1 that the choice of the cycle having Ω maximum is the same as what would be obtained with the best price rule when this choice is applied to bilateral exchanges.
+For bilateral exchanges, it has be shown1 that the choice of the cycle having Ω maximum is the same as what would be obtained with the best price rule.
 In other words, Ω maximization extends the best price rule to non-bilateral exchanges.
-By maximizing Ω the market meets the goal of utilitarians by maximizing utility but with a definition of utility that is independent of any currency.
+By maximizing Ω the market meets the goal of utilitarians by maximizing utility but with a definition of utility that would be independent of any currency.
+Most importantly, it maximizes the collective will to exchange and the common wealth.

-The extension of the best price rule to non-bilateral exchange is not unique, and could also be obtained by maximizing individual profit1 instead of utility.
+The extension of the best price rule to non-bilateral exchange is not unique, and could also be obtained by maximizing individual profit1 instead of the collective will to exchange.
 The use of money maintains a confusion between these two distinct goals with assessed social economic consequences.